uchijima-ns/backlog-mcp-server/memory-bank/progress.md

 2. **Response Format**
    - Initially returned Backlog API responses directly, but changed to a more structured format
    - Returning as JSON strings made it easier for Claude to parse
+   - Added field selection to allow clients to request only needed fields

 3. **Multi-language Support**
    - Initially only supported English, but added multi-language support through configuration files
    - Provided Japanese translation files to improve usability in Japanese environments
+   - Implemented translation key tracking for consistency

+4. **Handler Architecture**
+   - Initially had simple handlers, but evolved to a composed handler pattern
+   - Added transformers for error handling, field picking, token limiting, and result formatting
+   - Implemented a pipeline pattern for response processing

+5. **Response Size Management**
+   - Initially returned full responses, but added field selection for targeted data retrieval
+   - Implemented token counting and limiting for large responses
+   - Added streaming for efficient processing of large responses